What Does it Take to Be a Mortician, Undertaker, or Funeral Director?

 What Skills Do You Need to Work as a Mortician, Undertaker, or Funeral Director?

-When polled, Morticians, Undertakers, and Funeral Directors say the following skills are most frequently used in their jobs:
+Morticians, Undertakers, and Funeral Directors state the following job skills are important in their day-to-day work.

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.